Rotterdam Noord railway station: History

 In 1899, the railway station Hillegersberg was opened on the new connecting line (Ceintuurbaan) between the railway from Rotterdam Delftsche Poort to Leiden, and the railway from Rotterdam Maasstation to Utrecht.
-In 1953 the railway from Rotterdam to Utrecht was rerouted to the new Rotterdam Centraal railway station through Hillegersberg.
+In 1953 the railway from Rotterdam to Utrecht was rerouted to the new Rotterdam Centraal station through Hillegersberg.
 A new station building was constructed, and the station was renamed Rotterdam Noord.
 Rotterdam Noord is designed by architect Sybold van Ravesteyn who has also designed the stations Rotterdam Centraal, Eindhoven, and many other railway stations and buildings in the Netherlands.
 The station was opened on 4 October 1953.

 The building

-The platform that leads to Utrecht is connected to a building, where there used to be an NS office that sold tickets.
-When this office disappeared and the tickets could only be bought at a ticket machine, the building was closed down.
-In 2007 the building got repurposed to house Art Expositions.
+The platform leading to Utrecht is connected to a building, which used to house an NS ticket office.
+After the closure of the office, tickets could only be bought at a ticket machine.
+In 2007 the building was repurposed to house art expositions.

-In 2017 café ‘t Viaduct, that was located next to the stairs leading up to the platform towards Rotterdam Centraal, moved into the station building.
+In 2017 café ‘t Viaduct, located next to the stairs leading up to the platform towards Rotterdam Centraal, moved into the station building.
 The former building of the café had to be demolished to make way for renovations of the station that finished in 2021.